fonoster/routr/docs/guide-securing-the-signal.md

 certbot certonly --standalone -d domain.com --email admin@domain.com
 ```

-Change to the directory where the certificates were created(probably /etc/letsencrypt/live/domain.com).
+Change to the directory where the certificates were created(normally at /etc/letsencrypt/live/domain.com).

 **2. Create a PKCS12 file containing full chain and private key**